tom-clik/clikpage/_notes/wireframe_mode.md

 The containers can be re-arranged easily and the styling dialog accessed by selecting the container and pressing `S`.

-It's used when the conatiners or content aren't easily accessible on normal preview.
+It's used when the containers or content aren't easily accessible on normal preview.

 ## Implementation